Postgraduate Diploma in Dermatology in Clinical Practice (University of Buckingham)

 Dermatology is an increasingly popular clinical entity amongst medical trainees and nurses worldwide.
 This is particularly so in primary care settings, where skin disease is the greatest disease prompting consultation in children and the second biggest problem amongst adults.

-On completion of this dermatology Postgraduate Diploma, you will be able to:
+On completion of this online diploma in dermatology, you will be able to:

 - Demonstrate a systematic understanding of evidence-based dermatology.